|Full album download - MP3||$10||Add to cart|

 More about formats here.

-Bruce Polin, editor and proprietor of the late lamented Descarga.com*
+Bruce Polin, review at the late, lamented Descarga.com*

 En Canto is the third recording by Orq.
 La Moderna Tradición (“The Modern Tradition Orchestra”), a 10-piece charanga orchestra – essentially, a type of Cuban salsa band with violins and flute instead of trumpets and trombones.
 I was a founding member and played with them for fifteen years.